 This course provides basic concepts of pharmacology, EKG, venipuncture and administration of diagnostic contrast agents and intravenous medications.
 The appropriate delivery of patient care during these procedures is emphasized.
 Students also continue to evaluate radiographic images for diagnostic efficacy.
-Semesters Available: Day - Su UG
+Courses are taught in a hybrid format.
+The lecture and seminar portion are offered virtually using Canvas and Zoom technologies.
+The lab portions are taught on campus with face-to-face instruction and hands on practice.
+Semesters Available: Day - Su